 Advanced tab and enter the appropriate port numbers.
 For the incoming mail server, enter

 995 and enable the option this server requires an encrypted connection.
-In the outgoing mail server, enter the number 465 and choose
+In the outgoing mail server, enter the number 465 or 587 and choose

 SSL from the drop down list.